Monster Truck Madness: A Look at Fan Deaths, Spectator Injuries and Current Safety

 The victim had been a promoter for nearly twenty years and it is still unknown why he left the safety area and got in the way of the truck.

 Author's Note: While this was not an official Monster Jam show, this accident did influence Monster Jam in implementing new safety protocols.

 Other Notable Monster Truck Show Injuries and Death

 Although Monster Jam is by far the most famous, there are other monster truck shows.
 Here is a look at some other fan injuries and deaths that happened at events other than Monster Jams.

 This list examines deaths since 1992.

-A six year old boy was killed and thirteen spectators were injured when a monster truck jumped a row of cars and then veered into the stands.
+A six-year-old boy was killed and 13 spectators were injured when a monster truck jumped a row of cars and then veered into the stands.

 Twelve passengers were injured, one severely, when Grave Digger overturned while doing “high speed twists and turns” with the passengers on board at Oceanfront Beach.
 When the truck flipped over, all passengers were held securely in place with buckles; however, one woman’s arm was pinned between the truck and the sand.
 She later won a multi-million dollar lawsuit for damages.